yanisica/getData/README.md

 # getData
-Get point data from BigQuery and clean it
+Get point data and rangemaps for SDMs